 Then ask participants the following questions and facilitate a discussion:

-- What is one lesson you can take away from the project? - How does the service project relate to the theme of "patience"? - Were you patient with others?
-Were others patient with you? - What is the connection between habit and patience? - How is God working through this project?
+- What is one lesson you can take away from the project? - How does the service project relate to the theme of "patience"? - How is service an important part of patience? - Can we make patience a habit?